SiberaIndustries/OData.Client.Manager/README.md

     }),

     // Versioned requests
-    VersioningManager = new QueryParamVersioningManager("1.2", "api-version"),
+    VersioningManager = new QueryParamVersioningManager("1.2", "api-version")
 };

 // Use the configuration in the ctor of the manager